martinflemingdev/Twitter_PhillyNewsBot/README.md

 * Created @PhillyNewsBot by writting a Java program that tweets Philadelphia area news twice a day.
 * Currently runs off a Raspberry Pi4 autonomously.
-* Wrote logic to tweet at 8AM and 8PM and autofill API query parameters with current date.
+* Wrote logic to tweet at 8AM and 8PM and generate API query parameters with current date.

 ## Technology used: